The time scale of redundancy between prosody and linguistic context: Methods

 where $\normaldist$ are Gaussian distributions, each centered at a prosodic value $\mu\!=\!\prosodyprime$ and all having the same variance $\sigma\!=\!\sigmatrain$.
 We choose $\sigmatrain$ that achieves the highest likelihood on our validation set.

 {\mathcal{Z}} {\boldsymbol{\phi}} {\widehat{\boldsymbol{\phi}}}

 \paragraph{Modeling $\ptheta(\prosody \mid \wordsContext{n}{m})$} To model this conditional distribution, we again follow \citeauthor{wolf2023quantifying} in finetuning a language model ($\langmodel$), with an added linear layer on top, to predict the parameters of a conditional distribution over $\prosody$.
+Using language models to represent text offers greater expressivity than traditional regression-based approaches.
+Unlike \citeauthor{wolf2023quantifying}, however, we limit our model's input to include only $\wordsContext{n}{m}$ instead of the entire $\words$ (\citeauthor{wolf2023quantifying} used the entire available context in the segments from the LibriTTS corpus, which varied in length between 4 and 60 words).

-Unlike \citeauthor{wolf2023quantifying}, however, we limit our models input to include only $\wordsContext{n}{m}$ instead of the entire $\words$.
-We assume the conditional distribution over prosody to follow a parametric distribution $\paramdist$, and use a $\langmodel$ to predict this distribution's parameters $\paramdistparamsfit$:\footnote{We evaluate models with Gaussian, Gamma and Laplace distributions, choosing the distribution that leads to the lowest cross-entropy on a validation set.
+We assume the conditional distribution over prosody follows a parametric distribution $\paramdist$, and use a $\langmodel$ to predict this distribution's parameters $\paramdistparamsfit$:\footnote{We evaluate models with Gaussian, Gamma and Laplace distributions, choosing the distribution that leads to the lowest cross-entropy on a validation set.
 Parameters $\paramdistparams$ are, e.g., the mean and standard deviation for a Gaussian. }\looseness=-1